IvanWarburton/Spacebook/README.md

-All chnages can be viewed from the Main-Development branch
+All changes can be viewed from the Main-Development branch